ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ```

 > In the example we use the `OAR_JOBID` variable because we are still "in" our reservation.
-> If someone wish to come back at their results later, they'll have to enter the reservation's job id manually.
+> If someone wishes to come back to their results later, they'll have to enter the reservation's job id manually.

-#### Deeper customisation by gaining root access with sudo-g5k
+#### Deeper customization by gaining root access with sudo-g5k

-One of the key features of Grid'5000 is that you are allowed to become root in certain conditions to fully customise your experiment setup.
+One of the key features of Grid'5000 is that you are allowed to become root under certain conditions to fully customize your experiment setup.
-One way of becoming root, is by reserving a whole computing node as we did, and using the `sudo-g5k` command.
+One way of becoming root is by reserving a whole computing node as we did and using the `sudo-g5k` command.
 This command is a wrapper for `sudo` that will perform safety checks before granting you the right to use the default sudo and become root.

 Once logged into their computing resource, users can ask for root access with the following command: